alewin/koci-blog/content/posts/2019-12-02-cost-savings-google-maps-services/index.md

 ## 6. Filter PlaceDetail request

-**Google Maps Services platform** introduced a new parameter named `fields` to Places API, used to filter the request and pay for only the information needed.
+**Google Maps Services platform** introduced a new parameter named `fields` to Places API, used to filter the request and pay only for the information needed.

-This is important because for each information requested, the overall cost will be higher, and by default the call to `PlaceDetail` requires all the information (`fields`)
+This is important because for each information requested, the overall cost will be higher, and by default, the call to `PlaceDetail` requires all the information (`fields`)

 The `fields` are divided into 3 types ( **SKU** ), with three different billing: